- Off The Beaten Path

 Overnight in Hoi An

-After breakfast at hotel, you will start the day with an interesting bike (pushbike) ride to visit Hoi An’s major attractions: The Japanese Bridge, Old Merchant House, China Assembly Halls and some other interesting shops.
+After breakfast at the hotel, you will start the day with an interesting bike (pushbike) ride to visit Hoi An’s major attractions: The Japanese Bridge, Old Merchant House, China Assembly Halls, and some other interesting shops.

 Hoi An was once a flourishing port under the Nguyen lords.
 Today, the charming town retains the spirit of a bygone era, with tile-roofed wooden buildings and ancient winding streets.
 Riding through this pedestrianized town, losing ourselves in the potpourri of vendors selling colorful handmade lanterns (a Hoi An specialty), tailor shops with local fashions on display and the intoxicating aroma of Vietnam’s undeniable cuisine.